mehulagg/gitlab/doc/api/projects.md

 > Introduced in [GitLab Starter](https://about.gitlab.com/pricing/) 11.2.

 Configure pull mirroring while [creating a new project](#create-project) or [update an existing project](#edit-project) using the API if the remote repository is publicly accessible or via `username/password authentication.`

-NOTE: **Note:**
-If your HTTP repository is not publicly accessible, add authentication information to the URL: `https://username:password@gitlab.company.com/group/project.git` where password is a personal access token with the API scope enabled.
+Configure pull mirroring while [creating a new project](#create-project) or [update an existing project](#edit-project) using the API if the remote repository is publicly accessible or via `username/password` authentication.
+In case your HTTP repository is not publicly accessible, you can add the authentication information to the URL: `https://username:password@gitlab.company.com/group/project.git`, where password is a [personal access token](../user/profile/personal_access_tokens.md) with the API scope enabled.

 The relevant API parameters to update are: